mihanovak1024/mihanovak1024.github.io/_posts/2022-01-25-learning-a-new-stack.md

 ### Choosing the Stack

-I went to our country's largest Software Developer Facebook group (~15k members) and scrolled through about 50 job ads, to see how popular React is, since it can be used for both Mobile and Web development and uses similar fundamentals on both, and, most of all, how popular ReactNative is in Mobile development.
+I went to our country's largest Software Developer Facebook group (~15k members) and scrolled through about 50 job ads, to see how popular React is, since it can be used for both Mobile and Web development and uses similar fundamentals on both.

 I decided to firstly choose the <b style="color:#00adb5">Frontend</b> path and begin learning the basics.